18F/handbook/docs/policies/employment.md

 ## <a name="immigration-law"></a>Immigration Law Compliance

-All CivicActions’ employees hired to work in the U.S. need to complete a Form I-9 and produce proof of identity and eligibility to work.
+All CivicActions' employees hired to work in the U.S. need to complete a Form I-9 and produce proof of identity and eligibility to work.
 These documents will be kept in your confidential electronic personnel file and we will need them as soon as your Employment Agreement is signed.

 ## <a name="employment-classification"></a>Employment Classifications